 If you land at Catania, you can easily reach the city of Noto in one hour and a half drive.
 We particularly love this place, as it is in a strategical area, with so many things to visit: art, culture, nature and amazing coastal spots.
 Villa Pigna Blu is then a superb villa to rent, up to 8 beds, that is perfect for two families travelling with kids in Sicily.

 Sicily is one of those destinations that will keep you coming back.
-It’s an amazing family-friendly destination, filled with some of the finest attractions in the entire wider region.
+It’s a fantastic family-friendly destination, filled with some of the most beautiful attractions in the entire wider region.
 If you do choose Sicily, you definitely won’t regret it.